 Do not use the Corbion Speak Up Helpline:

-· To request information about our products, terms and conditions, distribution network, of other general enquiries· To check the status of orders, to contact customer service or to file product or service-related complaints.
+To check the status of orders, to contact customer service, or to file product or service-related complaints.

 After you complete your report online, you will receive a unique case number from the system.
 The Corbion Business Conduct Committee will communicate with you via the Corbion Speak Up reporting system using this unique case number.